Git-Leon/Leon-Hunter-Public-Portfolio/index.md

 - Implemented Spring Retry with exponential backoff and Cassandra downgrade-consistency policies for resilient writes under partial cluster failures.
 - Developed a non-production REST controller to allow manual event injection for integration testing and FMEA (Failure Mode and Effects Analysis) scenarios.
 - Configured Kerberos-authenticated Cassandra connections for secure database access across all environments.
-- Containerized the application using Docker with Oracle JDK 21 managed base images and deployed to Kubernetes (GKP) with Kustomize-based multi-environment overlay configurations.
+- Containerized the application using Docker with Oracle JDK 21 managed base images and deployed to Kubernetes with Kustomize-based multi-environment overlay configurations.
 - Integrated Dynatrace and Micrometer for observability, tracking Kafka consumer lag, fetch rates, commit rates, and HTTP request metrics.

 #### Technologies Used